pablinme/pablinme.github.io/series/swift/introduction-to-xcode/index.md

 permalink: /series/swift/introduction-to-xcode/
 ---

-Xcode is Apple’s integrated development environment (IDE) which consists of a suite of tools that developers use to build apps for Apple platforms.
+Xcode is Apple’s integrated development environment (IDE) which consists of a suite of tools that developers use to build applications for Apple platform.

 ***
 ## Getting Started